 Database update frequency

 Database update frequency is the periodicity with which the database should be updated so that the information it contains remains valid.
+This may be especially valid in case there is a master database and a number of query databases, which the WSD’s will consult, and which have to have identical data related to incumbent use.

-This will depend on the rate at which the assignments of the protected services/systems change and the notice provided.
+The proper update frequency will depend on the rate at which the assignments of the protected services/systems change and the notice provided.
 In general, protected services may need a rapid update as this will provide them with flexibility to make rapid changes to their assignments; this holds especially for PMSE and for DTT used in cases of events or field trials.
-WSD users, however, would prefer updates to be as infrequent as possible to avoid the overheads associated with database access.

 The type of protected services/systems and the speed with which they change their use of the spectrum may vary from country to country.
-In this case, the update frequency would need to be communicated to the WSD (likely along with the list of available frequencies) so that devices understood the update periodicity in use in their location.
-Devices would only be allowed to transmit on an available frequency for the duration of this periodicity.
-After that they would need to re-consult the database to find out if the frequency is still available and/or if there is any change in the associated transmit power level.

 Translation of the information provided to the database into the basic elements in the database

-The database would have to convert the information provided to the database into a list of allowed frequencies and associated transmit powers to WSDs.
+The database would have to convert the incumbent information provided to the database into a list of allowed frequencies and associated transmit powers to WSDs.
 Hence, a translation must be performed between these two.

 It is clearly critical that this translation is performed appropriately.
 If it is not then there is a risk either of interference occurring to the protected services or of the WSDs’ access to the spectrum being limited unnecessarily.